signalfx/splunk-otel-js-web/INSTALLING.md

 ## Async/defer options

-W**We do not recommend this approach.**.
+**We do not recommend this approach.**.
 In addition to placing elsewhere, you can also load our script `async` or `defer`.
-This has all the data completeness drawbacks discussed above while also introducing randomness/variability into the process - three different page loads might miss different amounts of monitoring data.
+This has all the data completeness drawbacks discussed above while also (in the case of `async`) introducing randomness/variability into the process - three different page loads might miss different amounts of monitoring data.
 If you want to use `async`, it might look like the following:
 ```html
 <script>
 function initializeSplunkRum() {